LIFE, JUSTICE AND PEACE

 CST 101 is a collaborative video series between CRS and the USCCB that explores the 7 themes of Catholic Social Teaching.

-Contact your neighborhood parish to learn more about the social justice ministries in your community.
+Contact your parish to learn more about the life and social justice ministries in your community.
 Click here to find a parish near you.

-If you are a parish leader (volunteer or staff) and need assistance starting a social justice initiative or ministry in your parish, contact your Parish Life Liaison.
-For further assistance or questions, contact Ricardo Luzondo:
+If you are a parish leader (volunteer or staff) and need assistance starting a life and social justice initiative or ministry in you parish, contact the Department for Pastoral Ministries at 210-734-1952 or by email.